-Whether you enjoy reading the news with your morning latte, or relaxing with a lengthier article after work, turning on Flip Ahead makes going from page to page and article to article fluid with just one swipe.
-Let's say you're reading an article on a news site that supports Flip Ahead.
-You can swipe across the page (or click the Forward button ) to go to the next page of content.
+Whether you enjoy reading the news with your morning coffee, or relaxing with a lengthier article after work, turning on flip ahead makes going from page to page and article to article more fluid.
+Let's say you're reading an article on a news site that supports flip ahead.
+You can swipe across the page (or use a mouse to click the Forward button ) to go to the next page of content.

-The Navigation bar in Internet Explorer 10 appears when you need it, again keeping the focus on websites.
-The navigation bar includes easy-to-use controls (touch or keyboard/mouse) for common operations like back, forward, stop/refresh, and pinning sites to the Start screen.
-The address bar shows badges and coloring for secure sites, SmartScreen, and InPrivate browsing.
-It also supports auto-complete as well as web search, matching the behavior of IE on the desktop.
-The address box shows a progress indicator when a page is loading, and includes indicators for site compatibility and tracking protection.
-The navigation bar includes commands for Find on Page, and Open in IE on the desktop, for compatibility with sites that require older plug-in technologies.
+The Navigation bar in Internet Explorer 10 appears when you need it, which keeps the focus on websites.
+The Navigation bar includes easy-to-use controls (either touch or keyboard and mouse) for common operations like back, forward, stop, refresh, and pinning sites to the Start screen.
+The address bar shows badges and coloring for secure sites, SmartScreen Filter, and InPrivate browsing.
+It also supports auto-complete, as well as web search, matching the behavior of Internet Explorer on the desktop.
+The address box shows a progress indicator when a page is loading, and it includes indicators for site compatibility and tracking protection.
+The Navigation bar includes commands for Find on Page, and View on the desktop, for compatibility with sites that require older plug-in technologies.

-Touch keyboard: Internet Explorer 10 works great with physical keyboards as well as the Windows 8 touch keyboard, which it automatically adjusts to make your experience easier.
+Internet Explorer 10 works great with physical keyboards as well as the Windows 8 touch keyboard, which it automatically adjusts to make your experience easier.
 For example, when you set focus in the address bar, the “/” and “.com” keys become available to quickly enter URLs.

 Easy